UWPCE-PythonCert/SystemDevelopment/slides_sources/source/advanced_oo.rst

       def a_method(self, *args, **kwargs)
           super().a_method(*args, **kwargs)

 In py3.

-But in Python2, super was tacked on, so the additonal info is needed, and it does have the advantage of being explicit about the two inputs to the computation (the mro of self and the current position in the mro).
+In Python2, super was tacked on, so the additonal info is needed, and it does have the advantage of being explicit about the two inputs to the computation (the mro of self and the current position in the mro).